Constantino Jaraula

-Constantino "Tinnex" Galagnara Jaraula (born June 20, 1937) is a Filipino politician who served as Mayor of Cagayan de Oro from 2007 to 2010.
+Constantino "Tinnex" Galagnara Jaraula (born June 20, 1937) is a Filipino lawyer and politician who served as Mayor of Cagayan de Oro from 2007 to 2010.
 He served as representative of Cagayan de Oro's at-large congressional district during the 11th, 12th, and 13th congresses.

 During the 11th Congress, Jaraula's first act was filing a resolution seeking to amend the 1987 Constitution through a constitutional convention.
 In 2003, during the 12th Congress, he was among the many congressmen that endorsed the unconstitutional impeachment complaint against then-Chief Justice Hilario Davide Jr. In the 13th Congress, he served as the chairman of the House Committee on Constitutional Amendments.
 The committee during his term approved a charter change bill and was passed by the House of Representatives however it was not taken up by the Senate.

 Controversy

 In 2021, Jaraula was convicted by the Sandiganbayan alongside Janet Lim-Napoles for graft and corruption in connection with the Priority Development Assistance Fund scandal.
 In 2024, he was again convicted by the Sandiganbayan for graft over his involvement in the Fertilizer Fund scam in 2004.
 He was sentenced to suffer 6 to 10 years imprisonment with perpetual disqualification from public office.
 The court however nullified the P3 million civil liability.